apify/apify-docs-v2/sources/academy/puppeteer_playwright/common_use_cases/submitting_a_form_with_a_file_attachment.md

 # Submitting a form with a file attachment

+**Understand how to download a file, attach it to a form using a headless browser in Playwright or Puppeteer, then submit the form.**

+---

 We can use Puppeteer or Playwright to simulate submitting the same way a human-operated browser would.

 ## [](#downloading-the-file) Downloading the file